Don’t miss the last posting dates before Christmas

 The current price for a standard second-class stamp is 58p, while for a standard first-class stamp it is 67p.
 Prices vary for larger letters and parcels.

 Posting cards is the theme of the Royal Mail’s special Christmas stamps for this year, with the postbox taking centre stage on all six designs.
 Artist Andrew Davidson illustrated the images, which show a range of postboxes from early 19th-century to contemporary

-As an alternative, religious Christmas stamps of the Madonna and Child in first and second class rates will also be available from Post Offices.
+As an alternative, religious Christmas stamps of the Madonna and Child in first and second class rates are also available from Post Offices.